-NHRC probes Ashoka University Professor Mahmudabad's arrest, alleges rights violation
+NHRC probes Ashoka University professor Mahmudabad's arrest, alleges rights violation

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-According to LIVELaw, the NHRC has issued a formal notice to the Director General of Police, Haryana.
+In response to these concerns, the NHRC has issued a formal notice to the Director General of Police, Haryana.
 The notice demands a detailed report on the entire matter within a strict timeframe of one week.

 This development follows the Supreme Court’s decision earlier today to grant interim bail to Professor Mahmudabad in the Haryana Police FIR related to his social media posts about ‘Operation Sindoor.’